huangye177/dbbenchmark/README.md

 # What is dbbenchmark

-dbbenchmark is a database solution benchmark performance comparison toolkits, wherein flexible scenarios can be built and organized.
+**dbbenchmark** is a database benchmark-performance comparison tool, wherein flexible scenarios can be built, organized, and simulated to compare performance of multi-database types.

 ## How-to